Cyber-Duck/php-fpm-laravel/readme.md

 ### Visual studio code configuration

-For Xdebug to work in Visual Studio Code then a launch.json will need to be added to .vscode folder in the route of the project.
+For Xdebug to work in Visual Studio Code a launch.json will need to be added to .vscode folder in the route of the project.
 Please see below for an example of a launch.json file

 ```json